 Unfortunately, innocent people are often convicted of encouraging suicide.
 They may have sent a text, voicemail, or email prior to the suicide.
 Others are wrongly accused due to witness statements used as evidence against them.

 But here’s what truly matters in order to establish “intentional conduct:”

 A prosecutor will have to demonstrate evidence that you had conscious objective or purpose to aid, advise, promote, or encourage the victim to commit suicide.

 It is important to understand that the prosecutor will have to establish any of these two elements by proof beyond a reasonable doubt in order charge you with promoting suicide.

 - You assisted someone else in committing suicide; or

 - You deliberately aided, advised, promoted, or encouraged someone else to end their life.

-It is true that if you were harassing the victim prior to his or her suicide, you may be charged with criminal harassment, but if you had no actual intent for the victim to act on your encouraging statements to commit suicide, you will most likely be able to escape “assisting a suicide” charges.
+If you had no actual intent for the victim to act on your encouraging suicide statements, you are likely to escape “assisting a suicide” charges.
 That is, of course, if you are being represented by a Pittsburgh criminal defense lawyer.
+If you were:

 - No intentional conduct: You had no deliberate intent to get the victim to act on your “encouraging” statements.